Click on a thumbnail to view larger image

 Cautions: Heavy traffic on US 1, especially in the summer

-Starting point: The 12- and 22-mile rides begin at the York Chamber of Commerce parking lot on US 1 directly across US 1, off Exit 7 ramp from I-95.
+Starting point: The 12- and 22-mile rides begin at York Chamber of Commerce on US 1 directly across US 1, off Exit 7 ramp from I-95.
 The 17-mile ride begins at the public parking lot at the intersection of ME 236 and ME 103 (Whipple Rd) in Kittery.
+NOTE: please do not park in the Chamber of Commerce parking lot.
+Use the Park & Ride lot located right off of Exit 7 on Spur Rd near Chase Pond Rd.